erymuzuan/rx/source/web/web.sph/docs/architecture.md

 ﻿#Architecture
-SPH is an enterprise ready application platform built using the well known patterns and architecture style available from the industries.
-It's not a traditional `n-tier` application, but something what we called `Reactive` architecture.It's a combination of `Command Query Segregation Responsibility(CQRS)` and `Pub-Sub` with messaging at it's heart instead of the usual `Remote Procedure Call(RPC)` used in traditional `n-tier` apps.
+`Rx Developer' is an enterprise ready application platform built using the well known patterns and architecture style available from the industries.
+It's not a traditional `n-tier` application, but something what we called `Reactive` architecture.It's a combination of `Command Query Segregation Responsibility(CQRS)` and `Pub-Sub` , with messaging at it's heart instead of the usual `Remote Procedure Call(RPC)` used in traditional `n-tier` apps.